Author Resources

 Plenty of authors can keep track of all the moving parts of their story in a single journal notebook, Scrivener or Word file, or even in Excel or Google Sheets.
 These free resources are geared toward those who may need to separate specific revision changes before they can combine everything.

-Here, you’ll find simple and short worksheets to help with that very concept.
+Here, you’ll find simple worksheets to help with that very concept.
 This list is ever-growing, so more resources will be added as time passes.

 If you’re looking for something even more in-depth, head on over to my store.